flybywiresim/docs/docs/simbridge/index.md

 !!! warning "Important Notes"
     Please keep SimBridge updated at all times, regardless of the version of aircraft you are currently flying!

-    !!! tip ""
-        Reminder: Any feature available in the Development version will also be available in the Experimental version.

     ---